oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.9 Server redirection

-A Server can request that the Client uses another Server by sending CONNACK or DISCONNECT with Reason Codes 0x9C (Use another server), or 0x9D (Server moved) as described in [[section 4.13]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#S4_13_Errors).
+A Server can request that the Client uses another Server by sending a CONNACK or DISCONNECT packet with Reason Codes 0x9C (Use another server), or
+0x9D (Server moved) as described in [[section 4.13]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#S4_13_Errors).

 The Reason Code 0x9C (Use another server) specifies that the Client SHOULD temporarily switch to using another Server.
 The other Server is already known to the Client.